 Afterwards, you can visit booths of secondary importance and so forth.

-expensive.
-If you can, bring your own food
+If you can, bring your own food and drink.

 Save your back and your legs as much as possible.